Real topological Hochschild homology via the norm and Real Witt vectors: Introduction

 \subsection{Conventions}

 Let $\Top$ denote the category of based compactly generated weak Hausdorff spaces.
 We refer to objects in $\Top$ as spaces and morphisms in $\Top$ as maps of spaces.
 Let $G$ be a compact Lie group.
 Then $\Top^{G}$ denotes the category of based $G$-spaces and based $G$-equivariant maps of spaces.
-When regarded as a $\Top$-enriched category, we do not distinguish between them notationally.
-Let $\Top_{G}$ denote the $\Top^{G}$-enriched category with the same objects as $\Top^{G}$ and the mapping spaces given by all maps of $G$-spaces with $G$-action given by conjugation.
-For a $G$-universe $\cU$, let $\Sp_{\cU}^{G}$ be the category of orthogonal $G$-spectra indexed on $\cU$ \cite[II.
-2.6]{MM02}.
+For a $G$-universe $\cU$, let $\Sp_{\cU}^{G}$ be the category of orthogonal $G$-spectra indexed on $\cU$~\cite[II.~2.6]{MM02}.